with Sally Cragin

 Thayer Memorial Library, 717 Main Street, Lancaster, Massachusetts

-please note that due to covid-19, this program may be subject to change and may be online.
+please note that due to covid-19, this program WILL BE ONLINE.

 He said . . .
 She said . . .
 They said . . .
 Dialogue should never be that simple.“Writing Dialogue” focuses on helping you listen to your characters and have they interact more dynamically using the spoken word.
 Dialogue deepens plot tension, alters pacing and helps inform and engage your reader.
 You can also establish mood and tone with dialogue.
 We’ll do in-class writing to accentuate this guidance.